How Honeybee Inspired Honeycomb Structural Panels

 Honeybees build honeycomb from beeswax using hexagonal cells packed together.
 This geometry is mathematically optimal: hexagons tile a plane perfectly with the minimum perimeter needed to enclose a given area, meaning the bees use less wax per cell while maximizing storage volume.

-In the language of biomimicry, this falls under the Make › Optimize structural geometry category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Optimize structural geometry category.

 The Design Principle